What to Expect at your Inspections

 So what should a seller do when they receive a list of requested repairs?

 First, take a deep breath.
 Understand that professional home inspectors are paid and trained to find and document a wide variety of items.
 Neither the inspector nor the buyer are saying, “Your home is a falling down piece of crap”.
 The inspector is just doing his job, and the buyer is just trying to protect their future interest.
+You can get your garage door repaired by this company in Surrey.
 A list of items in need of repair is not a condemnation of your ability to maintain your home.
-It is simply what it is — items noted by an inspector that may need attention.
+If the inspector says that you have a problem with the sewer drain, have Sewer Drain Repair services immediately.

 Typically, the inspection period lasts 10 days.
 Most buyers utilize the entire inspection period before delivering to the seller a list of requested items to be addressed.
 And typically, the seller has 5 days to respond.